wildcatxxx/Inventory-and-Order-Management-API/InventoryApi/README.md

 ## Security Considerations

-- Passwords are hashed using SHA256 (consider using bcrypt for production)
+- Passwords are hashed using SHA256 (considering bcrypt for production)
 - JWT tokens expire after 24 hours
 - All endpoints except `/products` (GET) and auth endpoints require JWT
 - CORS is open to all origins (configure in production)